 Section 9.
 Probationary Period.
 There shall be a six (6) calendar month probationary period after being hired into any position in this bargaining unit.
 Employees on such probation shall work as directed.
 Additionally, they shall report to work as called and shall accept designated shift assignments and work assignments.
 Continued employment shall be based on evidence of the employee's ability to meet the above standards and to maintain a satisfactory level of performance as judged by the Port during the probationary period following hire into a bargaining unit position.
-Probationary employees have the same rights as all other employees and have the same access to the grievance procedure as all other employees although they can contest termination only on the basis that the termination is arbitrary or capricious or for an illegal reason.
+Probationary employees are at will and subject to termination without cause.